Updated October 25, 2023

 This can be too much information (TMI) and lead to information overload, increasing your anxiety and stress during pregnancy.

 7. Read a “Fluffy” Novel or watch a funny movie

-Choose a book or move that you know you’ll enjoy.
-Reading can help you relax your body, decrease your heart rate and elevate your mood.
+Choose a book or movie that you know you’ll enjoy.
+Reading can help you relax your body, decrease your heart rate, and elevate your mood.

 The goal here is to read or watch for pleasure.
 A couple of movies that are sure to lift your spirits include: